Hugo Hoyama untroubled in first phase of Men's Singles event

 Photo By: Cristian Larrain

-GAC GROUP 2012 ITTF World Tour, Chile Open
+GAC GROUP 2012 ITTF World Tour, Chile Open (Click here to access this section)

 The leading names in the qualification stage of the Men’s Singles event, at the GAC GROUP 2012 ITTF World Tour Chile Open in Santiago, all booked their places in the main draw following success on Thursday 26th April 2012,